Montana/travis-hashicorp-vault-integration/README.md

 * Increasing number of applications accessing sensitive data:

->> Means secrets distributed over a wider landscape
+>> Means secrets distributed over a wider landscape.
->> Means increased exposure to threats
+>> Means increased exposure to threats.

-* Classic secret management (i.e. encrypted file on a share) will not scale
+* Classic secret management (i.e. encrypted file on a share) will not scale.

 >>Application access to secrets complicated.
 >>Rotation and invalidation of secrets difficult and slow process.
->>>Especially critical when something is compromised!
+>>>Especially critical when something is compromised.

 ## Fetching using the Travis API